Equinox-13/hunting-game-cli/README.md

 # hunting-game-cli

-The project is part of the Applied AI Consulting technical assignment.
+The project is part of the Applied AI Consulting technical assignment that implements a CLI based hunting game.

 ## Table of Contents